-Wherefore I pray Him (Oh thou all-loving, all-transcending God!) that should this essay fall (as seed by the wayside) into the hands of the young and beautiful, the unspotted from the world, that He will bless it to them, that they may dwell with us in the Heaven which is Here and Now, and (after) in the Palace which of His loving-kindness He hath prepared for us in that Garden of Gardens which is approached only through the narrow postern gate of Death.
+Wherefore I pray Him (Oh thou all-loving, all transcending God!) that should this essay fall (as seed by the wayside) into the hands of the young that they may dwell with us in the Heaven which is Here and Now, and (after) in the Palace which of His loving-kindness He hath prepared for us in that Garden of Gardens which is approached only through the narrow postern gate of Death.